CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 ## <b>EV Revolution</b>

-1. S-curves
-2. Extrapolating S-curves
-3. Fundamental Technologies and their explonential decline in cost
-4. EVs are cheaper to own and operate than ICE vehicles
-5. Hydrogen (energy efficiency, cost declines?, unnecessary, etc.)
-6. Heavy vehicles (buses, trucks, etc.)

 #### <b>The EV S-Curve</b>

 Currently, the EV revolution is occuring at fervent pace.
 This is mainly due to economic reasons and is occuring both in personally owned vehicles and commercial/heavy vehicles.